 Besides other data in the Optimizer, information about the Core Web Vitals can also be accessed in the SEO-Module.
 Here you can see the Field Data from Google Chrome and analyse the performance of every website you want.
 Video walk-through below.

-In the white bar, located between the Toolbox navigation menu and the filters, you’ll find general settings for the whole page.
+At the top right corner of the page you’ll find general settings for the whole page.

 There you can switch between mobile and desktop values, export the data or share the live page on Social Media.

 The data depends on the Country chosen for the evaluation, which is displayed in the search bar at the top left corner of the screen.

 The four boxes show the actual values of the three Core Web Vitals:

 - Largest Contentful Paint: How much time passes before the main content of the website is visible to the user in the browser.